molpopgen/fwdpy/README.rst

   minimal set of API requirements.
 * Fixed a bug in "mutation views"
 * Better parameter checking for various "evolve" functions
+* Source code re-organized so that all header files are installed

 Features:
 ===========